OCA/odoo-community.org/website/Contribution/oca_module_lifecycle_maintainer_role.rst

 .. |TITLE| replace:: OCA Module Lifecycle - Maintainer Role Policy
 .. |DATE| replace:: 2018/08/24

-.. fill in the Document information in the above lines.
-It will be automatically replaced in the document header.
-Don't forget to remove the []

 .. contents:: Table of contents
     :depth: 4